Mountaintop removal mining: Economics

-As of 2015, approximately one third of the electricity generated in the United States is produced by coal-fired power plants.
+As of 2023, approximately 16% of U.S. generated electricity was coal-based, down from around one third in 2015.
 MTR accounted for less than 5% of U.S. coal production as of 2001.
 In some regions, however, the percentage is higher, for example, MTR provided 30% of the coal mined in West Virginia in 2006.
+As of 2023, only West Virginia was noted as producing coal through MTR.
+With a total of nearly 1,800 tons, that accounted for 0.5% of total coal production in the U.S.

 Historically in the U.S. the prevalent method of coal acquisition was underground mining which is very labor-intensive.
 In MTR, through the use of explosives and large machinery, more than two and a half times as much coal can be extracted per worker per hour than in traditional underground mines, thus greatly reducing the need for workers.
 In Kentucky, for example, the number of workers has declined over 60% from 1979 to 2006 (from 47,190 to 17,959 workers).
 The industry overall lost approximately 10,000 jobs from 1990 to 1997, as MTR and other more mechanized underground mining methods became more widely used.
 The coal industry asserts that surface mining techniques, such as mountaintop removal, are safer for miners than sending miners underground.

 Proponents argue that in certain geologic areas, MTR and similar forms of surface mining allow the only access to thin seams of coal that traditional underground mining would not be able to mine.
 MTR is sometimes the most cost-effective method of extracting coal.
+However, in a comparison report on wind farms vs. surface mining on Coal River Mountain, WV, it was found that surface mining costs would outpace the income it would generate.
+Additionally, surface mining activity is limited.
+The study notes that those mines would only be active for 17 years, whilst wind farms have indefinite working potential.
+The authors proposed that wind farms would more greatly benefit Raleigh County, WV.

 Several studies of the impact of restrictions to mountaintop removal were authored in 2000 through 2005.
 Studies by Mark L. Burton, Michael J. Hicks and Cal Kent identified significant state-level tax losses attributable to lower levels of mining (notably the studies did not examine potential environmental costs, which the authors acknowledge may outweigh commercial benefits).
 Mountaintop removal sites are normally restored after the mining operation is complete, but "reclaimed soils characteristically have higher bulk density, lower organic content, low water-infiltration rates, and low nutrient content".

 Reclamation projects designed in conjunction with community needs can aid local economic development.
 Previously mined land can be reclaimed as sustainable agricultural land and solar farms.
 These efforts can help to diversify and stimulate the local economy by providing jobs and other economic opportunities.